Distel Zola: Nancy

 In July 2011, Nancy confirmed that it had signed Zola to a three-year contract.
 Zola ended his career at Monaco without making a senior team appearance for the club.

 Le Havre and Châteauroux

 After a single game for Nancy in six months, Zola was loaned to Le Havre AC, a stay that was made permanent in the summer of 2012.
 In August 2014, Zola joined Châteauroux on a three-year contract.

 Samsunspor

 On 15 July 2015, Zola joined Süper Lig side Samsunspor.

 El Paso Locomotive

 On 12 December 2019, after spending the 2018–2019 season with French third tier side Tours FC, Zola joined USL Championship side El Paso Locomotive ahead of the 2020 season.

 Charlotte Independence (loan)

 On 27 April 2021, Zola joined Charlotte Independence on loan for the 2021 season.

 International career

-After representing the French youth teams, Zola chose to play for the DR Congo in 2010.
+After playing for the French youth teams, Zola chose to play for the DR Congo in 2010.